axelcarapinha/CmyMessage/README.md

 ## About the project
 Concurrent servers made in _C_: a simplified <a href="https://www.rfc-editor.org/rfc/rfc959">FTP</a>
 server and a broadcast chat,<br/>
-both made upon a layer of abstration of mine,<br/>
+both made upon a common layer of abstraction that eases service deployments in C<br/>
 and aiming to foster and apply the knowledge of Computer Networks and Operating Systems courses.<br/>

 ▶️ Curious?
 Click <a href="#results">here</a> for video demonstrations!